-- 35. (1) The board of directors must cause minutes of board meetings to be- - (a) taken in one of the official languages of the Republic; and - (b) kept at the registered office of the co-operative in accordance with section 21. - (2) The minutes of a board meeting must indicate which directors were present at the meeting.

-- circulated to the directors as soon as possible after the meeting; and - (4) A resolution of a board of directors in the form of a written resolution signed by all directors- - (a) constitutes a decision of the board; and - (b) must be entered in the minute book referred to in section 21(1). - (5) The minutes of any meeting of a board of directors purporting to be signed by the chairperson of the board or a person who acted as such are taken as proof, in any court, of what took place in that meeting.
+- 35. (1) The board of directors must cause minutes of board meetings to be- - (a) taken in one of the official languages of the Republic; and - (b) kept at the registered office of the co-operative in accordance with section 21. - (2) The minutes of a board meeting must indicate which directors were present at the meeting. - (3) Minutes in respect of any meeting of a board of directors must be- - (a) circulated to the directors as soon as possible after the meeting; and - (b) presented for approval at the next board meeting. - (4) A resolution of a board of directors in the form of a written resolution signed by all directors- - (a) constitutes a decision of the board; and - (b) must be entered in the minute book referred to in section 21(1). - (5) The minutes of any meeting of a board of directors purporting to be signed by the chairperson of the board or a person who acted as such are taken as proof, in any court, of what took place in that meeting.